breatheco-de/content/src/content/lesson/context-api.md

 ### The Context API is here to solve some of those conundrums by:

 1. Centralizing a global application state: Instead of being limited to local states on views, you can now share data on one central component and spread to its inner components (children, grandchildren and so forth).
-The centralized state is called **store**, and we can spread it by using the **Context.Provider** and **Context.Consumer**.
+The centralized state is called **store**, and we can spread it by using the **Context.Provider**.

 2. Data propagation and re-rendering: when this centralized *global state* (**store**) changes, it triggers a re-render of all the child components (your entire application), which produces new data to show in the UI.
 A central **setState***ish*.